Robersonville, North Carolina: History

-The earliest known citizens of the Robersonville area were the Tuscarora and Morotock Native Americans.
-However, according to various deeds, family bibles, wills, and church records, settlers arrived many years before the Revolutionary War.
+The earliest known residents of the Robersonville area were the Tuscarora and Morotock Native American people.
+According to various deeds, family bibles, wills, and church records, European settlers arrived many years before the Revolutionary War.
 One of the earliest known churches of the area was Flat Swamp Primitive Baptist Church, founded in 1776.
 Among the early settlers of this area was the family of Henry Robason, who is said to have been born in 1710 in England.
-Eventually the family name became "Roberson" and the family tree grew throughout the region.
-Before the Civil War, George O. Roberson and his father, William, owned a store originally located on the northwest corner of what is now known as Railroad and Roberson Streets.
+Eventually the family name became "Roberson", and the family tree grew throughout the region.
+Before the Civil War, George O. Roberson and his father, William, owned a store originally located on the northwest corner of what are now Railroad and Roberson streets.
 The local militia trained at this store during the Civil War.
 After returning from the war, George built a store across the street from the original one.

 When the town was incorporated February 16, 1872, it became the first town in Martin County not located on the Roanoke River; thus, it wasn't dependent on the river for communication with other settlements.
 Instead, the railroad was the main artery of communication and trade.
 The town was named after Henry, William, and George Roberson.
-Of the 3 brothers, Henry D. Roberson is considered to the "Father of Robersonville."
+Of the three brothers, Henry D. Roberson is considered to be the "Father of Robersonville".
 He served as director, stockholder, and one of the foremost promoters of the railroad that ran from Williamston to Tarboro.
-It was first known as the Williamston and Tarboro R.R., but, the name was soon changed to Seaboard and Raleigh R.R., then the Albemarle and Raleigh R.R., and is now part of the Atlantic Coast Line system.
+It was first known as the Williamston and Tarboro R.R., but, the name was soon changed to the Seaboard and Raleigh Railroad, and then the Albemarle and Raleigh Railroad.
+It is now part of the Atlantic Coast Line system.
 Although the Seaboard and Raleigh Railway Company would not be incorporated until late 1873, town founders envisioned it as a prominent trading center and market for western Martin County.
 Growing slowly during its first decade, after the railroad's completion in October 1882, the town had eleven general stores, two physicians, and a number of industries by 1884.
 The population was then 400 residents, with an influx of farm families and ambitious young men moving here because of various entrepreneurial, educational, and social opportunities.
 The first mayor was William W. Roberson.
 The original town commissioners were Henry D. Roberson, Staton Everett, and Eli Askew.
 Vance L. Roberson served the longest tenure of public service of any Robersonville citizen.
 Henry Staton Everett served longer than any other mayor.